Guest Post Written by Dr. Furqan A Syed (The Author)

 5) Cor Pulmonale: Cuore is Heart and Polmonare is belonging to lungs, in this condition, the heart gets affected due to thinning of arteries in lungs, in result, one side of the heart becomes larger, also explained in a condition of pulmonary hypertension, both ways, the difficulty in breathing is experienced.

-7) Epiglottitis: It is a medical emergency requiring urgent procedures or may result in a death of the patient.
+7) Epiglottitis: A flap at the base of the tongue that keeps food from going into the windpipe.
+It is a medical emergency requiring urgent procedures or may result in a death of the patient.
 The epiglottis is a flap-like tissue that keeps food from entering windpipe when swallowing.
 This flap gets inflamed and increased in size and might cover the windpipe opening causing a severe obstruction in inhaling.
 It is serious.

 Role of Homeopathy

-1. Whether a touch of Borax Powder on tongue provides immediate help in epiglottitis (a flap at the base of the tongue that keeps food from going into the windpipe) or not ?. [click to tweet]
+1. Whether a touch of Borax Powder on tongue provides immediate help in epiglottitis or not? [click to tweet]

 2. If Senega could be so effective in COPD and Bronchiolitis, does Digitalis helps cor pulmonale patients if the pulse is slow with high blood pressure and Crataegus when it is rapid and weak?